Apple TV (streaming service): 2023

 In October 2023, the partnership between Skydance Animation and Apple ended, with Skydance continuing the live-action feature film partnership signed in 2022.
-The Search for WondLa, an animated series based on the book series by Tony DiTerlizzi, would still debut on Apple TV+ while films such as Spellbound would be moved to Netflix.
+WondLa, an animated series based on the book series by Tony DiTerlizzi, would still debut on Apple TV+ while films such as Spellbound would be moved to Netflix.
 On October 19, 2023, shortly before filming was set to start on season 3 of The Problem with Jon Stewart, it was announced that the show was cancelled due to creative differences between Stewart and Apple.
 Stewart told The New York Times that Apple pushed back on episodes about China and artificial intelligence.

 Apple TV+ released its first movie in theaters, Killers of the Flower Moon.
-Apple has said that its primary goal in releasing the film is to attract more subscribers, not to do well at the box office, but it brought in $145 million.
+Apple said that its primary goal in releasing the film was to attract more subscribers, not to do well at the box office, but it brought in $145 million.
 Apple TV+ also released another movie, Napoleon.
 Apple is seemingly pleased with its box-office returns, which reached $221 million and nearly made back its budget.
-It is apparent that Apple is attempting to compete with movie production companies.
+It was apparent that Apple attempted to compete with movie production companies.

 Professional sports

 In March 2022, Apple announced that it would air Friday Night Baseball, a weekly doubleheader of Major League Baseball (MLB) games with live pre- and postgame shows on Apple TV+ in the United States, Canada, Australia, Brazil, Japan, Mexico, Puerto Rico, South Korea, and the United Kingdom starting in the 2022 Major League Baseball season.

 In June 2022, Major League Soccer (MLS) announced that Apple had acquired the global streaming rights to the league beginning in the 2023 season.
 All regular season and playoff matches are streamed on MLS Season Pass, a subscription offering separate from the Apple TV subscription.
 Apple TV subscribers can watch select games at no additional charge, and receive a discount on the MLS Season Pass.
+Beginning in 2026, MLS Season Pass will be discontinued and all MLS content will be included in Apple TV.

 In October 2025, it was announced that Apple had acquired the U.S. rights to Formula One beginning in the 2026 season under a five-year agreement.
 All Grands Prix will stream exclusively for Apple TV subscribers, with practice sessions and selected events streaming for free.
+Apple acquired the exclusive United States media rights to Formula One for Apple TV in a five-year deal beginning in May 2026.